bsoman3/Meeseeks/README.md

 ### Set up Carrie, the Victim VM
 1. Download VM from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
-2. Select Win7 with IE8, and the hypervisor you will be using.
-Import the VM into your hypervisor.
+    a.
+Select Win7 with IE8, and the hypervisor you will be using.
+2. Import this image into your hypervisor (Hyper-V, Virtualbox, VMWare, or whatever you're using).
-3. Use the Settings menu to increase the RAM to 2048
+    a.
+When creating the VM, use the Settings menu to increase the RAM to 2048
-4. Take a snapshot at this stage.
+4. Once the VM is created, take a snapshot at this stage.
 Call it "Initial-Carrie".
 5. Enable Shared Clipboard in VM settings.
 6. In an administrator powershell, run:

         PS C:\Windows\system32> Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/bsoman3/Meeseeks/master/Carrie.ps1'))
+    a.
+This step may take a while to run.
+If it successful, you will see several new icons on the desktop and in the start menu.
+    b.
+Play with some of your new tools-- run IDA from the start menu and click around its interface
+    c.
+Open OllyDBG and drag any exe file into its window.
+What do you notice?
 6. Take a snapshot at this stage.
 Call it "Clean".
 7. **Celebrate!!** [Sample jig for celebration](https://www.youtube.com/watch?v=7PCkvCPvDXk)